 Do you see the subtle difference?

-Here, we mean for you to highlight situations/ positions where you acted as the trainer (and not the trainee).
+Here, we mean to highlight situations/ positions where you acted as the trainer (and not the trainee).

 Some people wonder why training (even technical or niche training) is considered a weighty communication skill.
 The answer is simple: with training, you have no choice but to develop sharp communication skills to engage your audience!